Enhanced Excitation Energy Transfer under Strong Light-Matter Coupling: Insights from Multi-Scale Molecular Dynamics Simulations: Introduction

-Alternatively, {\it permanent} delocalization over large numbers of molecules can be achieved by strongly coupling excitons in the material to the confined light modes of optical cavities, such as Fabry-P\'{e}rot resonators or nano-structured devices.
-In this strong coupling regime the rate of energy exchange between excitons and confined light modes exceeds the intrinsic decay rates of both excitons and photons leading to the formation of new coherent light-matter states, called polaritons.\cite{Skolnick1998,Litinskaya2006,Torma2015,Ribeiro2018}
+Alternatively, {\it permanent} delocalization over large numbers of molecules can be achieved by strongly coupling the excitons in the material to the confined light modes of optical cavities, such as Fabry-P\'{e}rot resonators (Figure~\ref{fig:structure+dispersion}{\bf{a}}) or nano-structured devices~\cite{Feist2015,Schachenmayer2015,Wellnitz2022}.
+In this strong light-matter coupling regime the rate of energy exchange between molecular excitons and confined light modes exceeds the intrinsic decay rates of both the excitons and the confined modes leading to the formation of new coherent light-matter states, called polaritons~\cite{Skolnick1998,Litinskaya2006,Torma2015,Ribeiro2018,Hertzog2019,Garcia-Vidal2021,Fregoni2022,Ruggenthaler2022,Rider2022}.